shan0126/shan0126.github.io/_pages/about.md

 For more info
 ------
-Please feel free to email me or wechat me!
+Please feel free to email me!